bkkhyunn/Bkkhyunn/README.md

 ### 🧑🏻‍💻 About Me
 - 🔥 I want to be an ML/AI engineer who mediates the world and people.
 - 🌱 I am currently learning `ML/DL`, `MLOps`, `Data Analysis`, `Statistics`, `Linear Algebra`, `Optimization`, `Web Programming`, `Data Engineering`
-- 💡 I am interested in service-oriented AI related to `Computer Vision`, `Multi Modal` and `Anomaly Detection`.
+- 💡 I am interested in service-oriented AI related to `Computer Vision`, `OCR`, `Multi Modal` and `Anomaly Detection`.
 I also like working with `Bigdata` from various domains.
 - ⚡️ My keywords are `Driven`, `Team-Oriented`, `Energetic`

 ### 🏢 Carrers